emma-sax4/emmasax4.info/README.md

 ---
 ```

+### `_sass/`
+This directory contains the `syntax.scss` file that goes with primer and the `main.scss`.
+There's no need to mess with this.

+### `_site/`
+This directory should only exist on your local machine... otherwise it's in the `.gitignore`.
+This is auto-generated when a user runs `jekyll build` or `jekyll serve` on their local machine.
+This directory is what compiles all of the Markdown, liquid, and HTML files into plain, static HTML to show to the world on a browser.
+While developing locally, if you need to do a hard-restart on your Jekyll server, feel free to stop the local server process, `rm -rf` this directory, and then try again.

 ### `_thoughts/`
 This is the collection of "thoughts" that I've had ("thought"/"thoughts" are the very non-creative terms I've come up with instead of using "post"/"blog").
 Most of the thoughts can just go into the directory, written as Markdown files.